 In 1991, Central Asia’s most populous country emerged from more than 200 years of Russian rule as an independent state.

-Médecins Sans Frontières/Doctors Without Borders (MSF) has worked in Uzbekistan since 1997 and continues to work to improve the quality and availability of treatment for tuberculosis (TB), which has high levels of the drug-resistant form of the disease.
+Médecins Sans Frontières/Doctors Without Borders (MSF) has worked in Uzbekistan since 1997 and continues to work to improve the quality and availability of treatment for Tuberculosis (TB), which has high levels of the drug-resistant form of the disease.

 In January 2019, we started to enrol new patients in Tashkent region for our multi-site TB PRACTECAL clinical trial.
 This trial was launched in 2017 in Nukus, Karakalpakstan, to evaluate the safety and effectiveness of two of the newer TB drugs – bedaquiline and pretomanid – on a much shorter and more tolerable regimen lasting just six months.

 By the end of 2019, we had 166 patients enrolled across the two sites.

 We also work with the Ministry of Health at our project in Tashkent, which focuses on improving the availability of integrated care for HIV patients co-infected with TB, sexually transmitted infections and hepatitis C through a ‘one-stop shop’ model.

 Since the end of 2018, we have been providing services to high-risk groups, such as sex workers and people who inject drugs, in the greater Tashkent area.
 We are also moving forward with plans to use the TB LAM test to facilitate diagnosis of TB in HIV patients.

 The Karakalpakstan TB project implements a comprehensive patient-centred model of care.
 In 2019, 2,130 patients received treatment as part of this programme, 660 of whom were treated for drug-resistant TB (DR-TB) and 1,470 for drug-sensitive TB.